-The Conformity Assessment Body communicates the audit report to the Management of CERTSIGN and to PPMB.
+The Conformity Assessment Body communicates the audit report to the Management of certSIGN and to PPMB.

-The Audit Report will states explicitly that it covers the relevant systems and processes used in the issuance of all certificates that assert the policy identifiers listed in Section 7.1.6.1.
+The Audit Report will state explicitly that it covers the relevant systems and processes used in the issuance of all certificates that assert the policy identifiers listed in Section 7.1.6.1.
 The CA makes the Audit Report publicly available no later than three months after the end of the audit period.
 In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA provides an explanatory letter signed by the Qualified Auditor.
+The audit report will comply with CABF Baseline Requirements, chapter 8.6.